simonadler1/fusionauth-site/site/docs/v1/tech/tutorials/integrate-flutter.md

 {% include docs/integration/_add-user.md language=page.language %}

-## Set up a Public URL for Fusionauth
+## Set up a Public URL for FusionAuth

 Your FusionAuth instance is now running on a different machine (your computer) than the mobile app will run (either a real device or an emulator), which means that it won't be able to access `localhost`.